 When bidding closes, your life settlement broker selects the winning bid and reports back to you.

 5. Close the sale

 Once you accept the winning bid, your broker assembles a closing package.
-The exact documentation needed is usually defined by state law and can include the following:
+The exact documentation needed is usually defined by state law for life settlement contracts and can include the following:

 - Letter of competency: A letter of competency is a doctor’s certification that you are able to make independent, rational decisions about your own healthcare and finances.
 This ensures the buyer that you are not being coerced into the transaction and are moving forward on your own accord.

 - Verification of coverage: The life insurance carrier must verify that the coverage is active.

 - Signed offer sheet: The offer sheet details the life settlement provider’s bid.

 - Life settlement contract: This is the purchase agreement that outlines the terms of the transaction.